c-geek/jludd/protocol.md

 * `Number` is an increment value indentifying this particular coin among those issued by this member.
 When a member issues a new coin, he MUST increment this value.
 The couple `Issuer` and `Number` MUST be unique and identifies a coin in the monetary system.
 * `Unity` is a decimal value between 1 and 9.
 This value is multiplied by 10^`Power` to form the monetary value of the coin.
 * `Power` is a decimal and positive value.
-* `AmendmentNumber` if present is the value of the `Number` field of an amendment declaring a Universal Dividend.
+* `AmendmentNumber` if present, it is the value of the `Number` field of the source amendment with a Universal Dividend.
 It is the justification for creating this coin.
-* `AmendmentHash` is the hash of the pointed amendment, just to authentify the targeted amendment.
+* `AmendmentHash` is required if `AmendmentNumber` is present, otherwise it must not be present.
+It represents the hash of the pointed amendment, just to authentify the targeted amendment.
-* `FusionCoins` if present lists the coins used for the fusion.
-This field can't be present if `AmendNumber` already is.
+* `FusionCoins` if present, lists the coins used for this fusion.
+This field and `AmendNumber` cannot be both present at the same time.

+The concatenation of `Issuer`, a `_` character and the `Number` field constitute the `COIN_ID`, which the unique identifier of a coin:

+	COIN_ID = ISSUER_NUMBER

 ## Transactions